-- 1) To protect yourself and others, if I become aware that anyone, including yourself, is in danger of imminent, serious and foreseeable life-threatening harm, I may choose to take action which may include but is not limited to: contacting authorities, spouse, parent/guardian or person in danger. - 2) If a judge or attorney subpoenas your records. - 3) Where there is any question of children being abused, now or in the past, this will be reported to Child Protective Services [CPS], even if this has already been reported to CPS or local law enforcement.
-A prior report does not excuse me from the duty to report.
-I am required to report any information that could be considered abuse or neglect.
-I cannot predict what CPS may or may not do as a result of that report.
-Sexual activity such as adult [18 years or older] having sexual activity with a minor is also reportable to CPS or local law enforcement. - 4) Elder abuse is reportable to Adult Protective Services. - 5) If you report behaviour considered to be abusive from another therapist, the licensing board will be contacted.
-Other possible exceptions to confidentiality include court orders, fee disputes, negligence suits against the therapist, or the filing of a complaint with the licensing board.
+- 1) To protect yourself and others, if I become aware that anyone, including yourself, is in danger of imminent, serious and foreseeable life-threatening harm, actions to be taken include but are not limited to: contacting law enforcement, spouse, parent/guardian or person in danger. - 2) If a judge or attorney subpoenas your records. - 3) Where there is any report of children or elderly being abused [CRS 56-3.1-101], the appropriate protective services agency will be contacted within 24 hours in the county and district attorney where the mistreatment occurred [CRS 18-6.5-108].
+A prior report by another individual or therapist does not remove my duty to report when I learn of the abuse.
+Sexual activity between someone over the age of 18 and someone under the age of 18 is also reportable. - 4) If you report behaviour considered to be abusive from another therapist, the licensing board will be contacted only with your consent [4 CCR 737-1 1.6 A] within 60 days of receiving this information.

+- 5) If the client, heirs, executors or administrators of a client file suit or complaint against the therapist or other medical care provider against whom a suit was filed.
+In those cases, the board may access your records for the purpose of investigation. - 6) If a client makes a clear and significant threat against a school or its occupants, the disclosure shall be limited to appropriate school or district personnel.

 In the interest of protecting your privacy, if I see you outside the office (for instance, in a restaurant or store), I may smile or say hello, but I will not initiate a conversation unless you do so first.

 Client information is not released without a signed (by the client or parent/guardian) consent form indicating what is to be released and to whom except as noted above.
 When providing couple, family or group treatment, I do not disclose information outside the treatment context without a written authorization from each individual except as noted above.
 In the context of couple, family or group treatment, the therapist may not reveal any individual's confidences to others in the client unit without the prior written permission of that individual.
 Requests for release of information to others, copies of records or treatment summaries must be made in writing or via subpoena.
-However, I may make the decision, based on the best interest of the client and the Texas Health and Safety Code, to not release records as records may be withheld from a client or parent/guardian if it is determined that release would not be in a client's best interest.